Ededu1984/ioet-test/README.md

 <br>
 <img src="img/img2.png" width="600" height="100"/>

+Three tests were implemented:
+Execute the command pytest + filename in the test folder.

+- test_payment.py (Use only the ASTRID example)
+- test_read_folder_correct.py (Use the ASTRID and RENE examples)
+- test_read_folder_empty.py (keep the folder empty)

 The only external library used is pytest, all other libraries such as OS and datetime belong to the default python package.